acmpesuecc/Hacknight4.0-Leaderboard/README.md

 # Hacknight 4.0 Leaderboard

 > UPDATE: The Leaderboard will accept a maximum of one pull request on the same issue, and one person being assigned to each issue.
-Contributors will be de-assigned if they do not submit a PR within 30 minutes.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).